makhni-dev/makhni-dev/README.md

 I’m @makhni-dev.
-I am interested in Bitcoin and other decentralised protocols, as well as online integrity
+I am interested in Bitcoin and other decentralised protocols, as well as online integrity.